outworldly/PMC/Accountability.md

 - The UN Rapporteur's report highlights the illegality and illegitimacy of mercenary activities.
 - Mercenary activities violate the right of peoples to self-determination and the sovereignty of states.
 - Governments should not recruit mercenaries or contract companies that do so.

-- PMCs challenge the # Mercenaries and Private Military Companies (PMCs)
+# Mercenaries and Private Military Companies (PMCs)

 ## Introduction
 - Mercenaries and PMCs are individuals or groups who are hired by governments or private entities to provide military services.